2009 Ride: No. 11 Joe Gibbs Racing Toyota

 But Hamlin dug deep the very next weekend to record a win at Martinsville, leading over 200 laps on his way to picking up his second win at the .526-mile paperclip.
 A second engine failure in three races at Talladega – a track at which he’s always run well without ever getting the finish – continued his feast or famine Chase theme.
 One interesting point to note: In his three previous full seasons (2006, 2007 and 2008) he’s had exactly two DNFs because of engine failure.

-Overall, though, 2009 will go down as a missed opportunity for Denny.
+Overall, though, 2009 will go down as a missed opportunity for Hamlin.
 The reality is no one really had anything for Jimmie when it counted, but Denny came into the Chase knowing he could have made a sustained challenge for the championship.
 It wasn’t to be, though, for Joe Gibbs Racing’s senior driver, coming up just short for the fourth straight year in four consecutive playoff appearances.
-Yet all is not lost, as both he and his team have plenty to build on for next year with a strong head wrench, fantastic equipment, a rock solid sponsor, and plenty more experience.
+Yet all is not lost, as both he and his team have plenty to build on for next year with a strong head wrench, fantastic equipment, a rock-solid sponsor and plenty more experience.

-Team Ranking: 1st of 3.
-Hamlin was the only JGR driver to qualify for the Chase, despite so many pre-and early season plaudits going to his irascible teammate Kyle Busch.
+Team Ranking: First of three.
+Hamlin was the only JGR driver to qualify for the Chase, despite so many pre-and early-season plaudits going to his irascible teammate Kyle Busch.

 Off-Track News: Hamlin instigated a program called Denny’s Seats, which involved him giving away seats to each and every Cup race this year.
 All fans had to do was write in and say why they should be chosen.
 It’s a small example of “giving back” that each driver on the Cup circuit would do well to imitate.